lucas1195/restaurant-menu/README.md

 # Restaurant Menu App

-A restaurant menu application built with a React front-end and a simple backend API.
+A restaurant menu application built with a React-Redux front-end and a backend API.
 This project provides a clean, user-friendly way to browse a restaurant's menu with options for localization.

 ## Live Demo